-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at council meetings.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS powers provided in the local government standing orders local laws.
+Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at council meetings.
 Disruptive behaviour at council meetings is a very common cause of complaints.
-Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings. unreasonably and repeatedly interrupt council meetings.
+Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings.
+It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who unreasonably and repeatedly interrupt council meetings.
 This power would: Require the Presiding Member to issue a clear first warning If the disruptions continue, the Presiding Member will have the power to "red card" that person, who must be silent for the rest of the meeting.
 A councillor issued with a red card will still vote, but must not speak or move motions If the person continues to be disruptive, the Presiding Member can instruct that they leave the meeting.
 Any Presiding Member who uses the "red card" or ejection power will be required to notify the Inspector.
 Where an elected member refuses to comply with an instruction to be silent or leave, or where it can be demonstrated that the presiding member has not followed the law in using these powers, penalties can be imposed through a review by the Inspector.
 1.6 Vexatious Complaint Referrals No current provisions.
 The Act already provides a requirement for Public Question Time at council meetings.
 Local governments already have a general responsibility to provide ratepayers and members of the public with assistance in responding to queries about the local government's operations.
 Local governments should resolve queries and complaints in a respectful, transparent and equitable manner.
 Unfortunately, local government resources can become unreasonably diverted when a person makes repeated vexatious queries, especially after a local government has already provided a substantial response to the person's query.
-It is proposed that if a person makes repeated complaints to a local government CEO that are vexatious, the CEO will have the power to refer that person's complaints to the SUPPORTED
+Planning matters are often the subject of vexatious complaints, and this reform will assist the ability of local government planners to focus on their professional duties.
+It is therefore